puppetlabs/puppetlabs-ntp/README.md

 ### Parameters

-The following parameters are available in the `::ntp` class:
+The following parameters are available in the `ntp` class:

 #### `authprov`